wp-plugins/bepro-listings/readme.txt

 = I need more features, is there more? =

-Yes, there is a premium version of the plugin available with more shortcodes, widgets and features.
+Yes, there add-ons available for this plugin with more shortcodes, widgets and features.

 = Can this work with buddypress? =

-The free version does not work directly with buddypress.
-The premium version allows users to post from their buddypress profile
+There is an add-on for that

 = Does your post form implement custom profile fields? =

 No, it does not currently consider profile fields setup by other plugins

-= What if i dont want to link to the created page? =
+= What if i dont want to link to the created listing page? =

 Simply set the post to private in the admin.